MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD01_LAB_MANUAL.md

     - Path: **/api/CakeStore**

-4. In the **Microsoft Edge** window, access the following relative path:
+3. In the **Microsoft Edge** window, access the following relative path:

     - Path: **/api/CakeStore/1**

-5. Close the **Microsoft Edge** window, and the Visual Studio application.
+4. Close Microsoft Edge.

+5. Stop Debugging.

     >**Results**: At the end of this exercise, you will be able to build a simple Web API application in Visual Studio.

 ### Exercise 3: Exploring an MVC Application